feifeibear/long-context-attention/README.md

 2. For A100, L40, hardware that supports FA v2, ring_flash_attn uses FA v2.

-3. For hardware such as NPUs that does not support FA, use torch's SPDA.
+3. For hardware such as NPUs that does not support FA, use torch's SDPA.
 In this case, there is no need to install `flash_attn`, and you should apply `UlyssesAttention(sp_pg, attn_type=FlashAttentionImpl.TORCH)`.

 <p align="center">
     <img src="./media/usp_fa.png">